 Avid birders will find plenty to look for in the area.
 Check out the Seneca Rocks Audubon Society list of recent sightings and the Canaan Valley National Wildlife Refuge page (WV birding list site), so you can get working on that life list.
 There is also a Monongahela National Forest bird list.
 We plan a member-led birding hike during the weekend.

 The SKMC’s staff will lead a trip to a local Shenandoah cave.
 After many years of caves being closed for fear of spreading White Nose Syndrome in bats, it has been determined that caving is not a contributing factor.
-The TMI staff will lead a family-friendly caving trip.
+The SKMC staff will lead a family-friendly caving trip.
 Prepare to get muddy!

 There’s plenty of hiking around Spruce Knob itself, and other nearby trails include Canaan Valley National Wildlife Refuge, Blackwater Falls State Park, the Otter Creek Wilderness area, and the 80-mile Greenbrier River Trail.

 Mountain bikes are encouraged and are a fun way to get around the Almost Heaven Star Party.
 Serious mountain bikers may be interested in the Spruce Knob trail (difficult), the Seneca Creek loop (easy), the Bother Ridge Trail (moderate), or the Greenbrier River Trail (easy).

 Rafting & canoeing